 Where Does the Story Go Next?“You don't even know what the thing is yet.
 How big it can get, how far it can go.
 This is no time to take your chips down.”
 This advice — delivered to Eisenberg’s Zuckerberg by Justin Timberlake’s Sean Parker in The Social Network — referred to Zuck’s budding Facebook venture, but could just as easily apply to any social media marketer eyeing Stories as a way to connect with their audience.
 The downside is minimal.
 What have you got to lose?
 A little time and effort, perhaps.
 The possible benefits are extensive however.
 These include:

 - Engaging bite-sized video content

 - Powerful visual storytelling for brands

 - Ability to experiment with new content styles and emerging tech like AR

 - Gaining familiarity with a format that could well represent the future of social marketing

 The post The Future of Connection on Facebook: How Stories May Change the Marketing Game appeared first on Online Marketing Blog - TopRank®.

-Article Source: http://bathseoexpert.blogspot.com/2018/06/5-powerful-types-and-examples-of-link.html
+Article Source: http://bathseoexpert.blogspot.com/2018/07/the-future-of-connection-on-facebook.html